 Perception and Perspective ~ SEE ME

-Rock opera from the seventies took the teens of that decade by storm.
-Pete Townshend wrote and performed Tommy by the WHO, a British rock phenomenon.
+Rock opera from the seventies shook the teens of that decade into a frenzy.
+Pete Townshend and his band with Roger Daltrey wrote and performed Tommy by the WHO, a British rock phenomenon.

 Adults questioned: The Who?
 What? and Tommy, why?
-Fast forward to 1975, when this rock album became a British Musical Film for perspective.
-This movie is full of heavy hitters from that era in the entertainment world, and well-known names today, Anne Margaret and Oliver Reed.
-Sir Elton John, Eric Clapton, Tina Turner, Jack Nicholson, and Roger, the lead singer of the WHO.
+Fast forward to 1975, when this rock album became a British Musical Film.
+From this movie came a list of heavy hitters from that era in the entertainment world.
+These artists names are even well-known today, Anne Margaret and Oliver Reed.
+Also, Sir Elton John, Eric Clapton, Tina Turner, Jack Nicholson, and Roger playing the role of Tommy, and the lead singer of the WHO.

-Have we fallen, progressed, or neither?
+What’s our current status: forward momentum, backsliding, or stagnation?
 I suppose it lies in our perception and perspective.
-Yes, this particular Rock Opera, when interpreted by song facts or music theorists, or for various alternative or religious groupings.
-The comments and perspectives will be miles apart, from East to West, to quote a song by Casting Crowns, a current and favorite Christian Rock Band formed in 1999.
+Yes, this particular Rock Opera, when interpreted by song facts or music theorists, or from various alternative or religious groupings.
+Provide comments and impressions that are miles apart, from East to West, to quote a song by Casting Crowns, a current and favorite Christian Rock Band formed in 1999.

 Tommy